local repositories not showing up in components tree

 Summary says it all.
 I'm at r21772, and the default workflows repository isn't in the components tree.
 Adding repositories doesn't do anything.
 I'm not even getting prompts to sign into KNB or DEV to cache data.

-#1 Updated by Aaron Aaron over 9 years ago
+#1 Updated by Aaron Aaron almost 10 years ago

 Yeah this is an interesting artifact of the new way the Component Library is built.
 I'm not sure if this is a bug or not yet.
 Thought I'd leave it that way for a little bit to see how people felt about it.